Shrimp and grits are a southern staple and can be served any time of day. A simple swap turns this typically

-- Tony Chachere's Original Creole Seasoning - Ok, so technically any Cajun or Creole seasoning will work, but Tony's is the best!
+- Tony Chachere's Original Creole Seasoning -Any Cajun or Creole seasoning that you like will work, but Tony's is the best!

 - Shrimp - I use large shrimp, but any size will work fine.
 Just be sure that they are completely thawed and that they are shelled.